 This program prepares students for careers in public relations or communication.
 Public relations is a strategic communication process that builds mutually beneficial relationships between organizations and their publics.
 The degree focus is on knowledge and skills essential in those areas.
+Courses within the degree emphasis focus on knowledge and skills essential to succeed in public relations, particularly strong writing skills.
 Completion of the following courses results in an associate's degree and meets the general core requirements at all Idaho public universities.
 The suggested coursework normally fulfills the first half of baccalaureate degree requirements in Public Relations.
 Course selection should be tailored to match requirements defined by intended transfer institutions.

-General Edu cation Requirements (see pages 48- 49)
+-

 Area of Study Credits

-GEM 1 - Writ ten Communication 6
+GEM 1 - Written Communication

-GEM 2 - Ora Communication 3
+GEM 2 - Oral Communication 3

-GEM 3 - Mat hematical Ways of Knowing 3-5
+nematical Ways of Knowing 3-5

 GEM 4 - Scie ntific Ways of Knowing 8

-GEM 5 - Hun nanistic and Artistic Ways of Knowing 1 0
+nanistic and Artistic Ways of Knowing 1 0

-GEM 6 - Soci al and Behavioral Ways of Knowing $\frac{1}{2}$ 3
+al and Behavioral Ways of Knowing $\frac{1}{1}$ 0

 tutionally Designated 4

-Program Re quirements
+Program Red quirements

+- Fundamentals of Promotion and 3

+Advertising 0

+COMJ-100 The Sentinel 1

-News Writing 3
+COMJ-121 Introducation to Media Writing 3

-Mass Media in a Free Society 3 3 3 3
+COMJ-140 Mass Media in a Free Society 3

+COMJ-222 Modern Reporting 3

-Intercultural Communication 3
+COMM-220 Intercultural Communication 3

+COMM-233 Interpersonal Communication 3

-Introduction to Public Relations 3
+COMM-252 Introduction to Public Relations 3

+3

+PHTO-183 Introduction to Digital Photography 3

 Choose one o course from the following: 3

-PHIL-101 5
+Introduction to Philosophy 5

-PHIL-103 Ethics

-Chaosa ana d sourse from the following: 3

-BMKT-241 c ourse from the following: Fundamentals of Promotion and Adve 0

-using

-BUSA-221 COMJ-222 Principles of Marketing Reporting

-COMJ-222 COMJ-255

-- Editing

-COMM-233 Interpersonal Communication

-PHTO-183 Introduction to Digital Photography
+PHIL-101 Introduction to Philosophy PHIL-103 Ethics